paulloisel/Eulith_AI_Agent/Readme.md

 ## Motivation
 The completion assistant is a surgeon.
 He is not fun, you won't be able to have a dialogue with him.
 However, he his the most qualify to give a very precise answer.
-Indeed, the completion assistant relie son the Fine Tune feature of Open AI API which delivers an incredible power (almost infinite) to train a model that would be able to handle all demands about:
+Indeed, the completion assistant relie son the Fine Tune feature of Open AI API which delivers an incredible power (almost infinite) to train a model that would be able to handle all demands.
-- code completion
-- question answering

 ### Qualities:
 - extremely precise